orca-so/whirlpools/docs/whirlpool/docs/03-Getting Started/02-Create Pool/01-Splashpool.md

 After creating a Splash Pool, the pool is still empty and requires liquidity for people to trade against.

-To do this, you’ll need to open a position and deposit both tokens into the pool at a ratio that is equal the current price.
-Luckily, our SDK takes care of that in 1 simple step: [Open a Position](../03-Provide%20Liquidity/01-Open%20Position.md).
+To do this, you’ll need to open a position and deposit both tokens into the pool at a ratio that is equal to the current price.
+Luckily, our SDK takes care of that in one simple step: [Open a Position](../03-Provide%20Liquidity/01-Open%20Position/01-Splash%20Pool.md).
 By providing liquidity, you enable trades between the two tokens and start earning fees.